claudyAi/sdscrayon-flaskapi/README.md

 On localhost, the rewrite will be made to the `127.0.0.1:5000` port, which is where the Flask server is running.

 ## Download Model File
 The pre-trained model has been developed with a training dataset of Sentinel 2 2000m x 2000m images, and a validation dataset of 2000m x 2000m Biomass CCI images.
-The input dataset is collated via the openEO API, and consists of 11-band Sentinel 2 images.
-The validation dataset is collected via manual clippings from the Biomass CCI dataset from the CEDA Archives at https://data.ceda.ac.uk/neodc/esacci/biomass/data/agb/maps/v4.0/geotiff/2020.
+The input dataset is collated via the openEO API, and consists of 11-band Sentinel 2 images, while the validation dataset is collected via manual clippings from the Biomass CCI dataset from the CEDA Archives at https://data.ceda.ac.uk/neodc/esacci/biomass/data/agb/maps/v4.0/geotiff/2020.

 To use the pre-trained model for this project, follow these steps to download and save the `model.pth` file in the root directory: